Open Transaction

 • Commit or revert an entire set of changes

-• Group field or table modifications between the Start Transaction and Commit Transaction script steps
+• Group field or table modifications between the Open Transaction and Commit Transaction script steps

 • Allow you to create a more reliable set of changes